cralonsobcn/HA-EKS-cluster-with-Terraform/README.md

 The script *`userdata.sh`* that is passed to the EC2 launch template contains a workaround to make communications between the dataplane and EKS controlplane possible.

+# Future plans
+In time, I will refactor the documentation of this repo and implement as part of a CI/CD solution with Jenkins.

 ## **Terraform Documentation**